Key takeaways

 Are there any tax advantages to using a crypto debit card?

-Believe it or not, using your cryptocurrency card can actually reduce your tax bill for the year — provided that the price of your tokens has fallen since you originally received them.
+Believe it or not, using your cryptocurrency card can actually reduce your tax bill for the year, provided the price of your tokens has fallen since you originally acquired them.

-If the fair market value of your cryptocurrency is lower than it was at the time you purchased it, you can claim a capital loss on your cryptocurrency taxes.
-This can offset your capital gains for the year and up to $3000 of ordinary income.
+If the fair market value of your cryptocurrency is lower than it was at the time you purchased it, you can claim a capital loss on your taxes.
+This can offset your capital gains for the year and up to $3,000 of ordinary income.

 For more information, check out our guide to tax loss harvesting.